Back to: ASP.NET Core Tutorials For Beginners and Professionals

 ViewData in ASP.NET Core MVC Application

-In ASP.NET Core MVC Applications, we can pass the data from a controller action method to a view in many different ways, such as by using ViewBag, ViewData, TempData, and using a Strongly Typed Model.
+In ASP.NET Core MVC Applications, we can pass the data from a controller action method to a view in many different ways, such as by using ViewBag, ViewData, TempData, and a Strongly Typed Model.
 In this article, I will show you how to use ViewData to pass the data from the controller action method to a view.
 The other three techniques, i.e., ViewBag, Tempdate, and Strongly Typed View Model, will be discussed in our upcoming articles.

 What is ViewData in ASP.NET Core MVC Application?

-The ViewData in ASP.NET Core MVC Application passes the data from the controller action method to a view.
-If you go to the definition of ViewData by right-clicking on it and selecting go to definition, then you will see that ViewData is defined as a property in the Controller abstract class, and its type is ViewDataDictionary, as well as this property, is decorated with ViewDataDictionary attribute as shown in the below image.
+ViewData is a dictionary object in ASP.NET Core MVC that allows us to pass data from a controller action method to a view.
+It provides a flexible way to pass data, allowing us to use key-value pairs.
+ViewData is useful when we need to pass dynamic data or data that doesn’t fit well into a strongly typed model.
+If you go to the definition of ViewData, you will see that It is a property in the Controller abstract class, and its type is ViewDataDictionary.
+This property is also decorated with the ViewDataDictionary attribute, as shown in the image below.

 As you can see in the above image, the data type of ViewData Property is ViewDataDictionary.
-Let’s have a look at the definition of the ViewDataDictionary by right-clicking on it and selecting go to definition, and you will see the following definition.
+Let’s look at the definition of the ViewDataDictionary by right-clicking on it and selecting go to definition, and you will see the following definition.

 ViewData[“KeyName”] = “Some Data”;